Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Metering Zone The flight depth of the metering zone is constant but is smaller than the flight depth in the feed zone.
 This section has the largest shaft diameter, which is constant.
 The flow rate of the molten resin is stabilized and made constant

-The molten resin then passes through the shaping die.
-The shaping die is a metal plate with a hole that resembles the profile of the plastic channel to be produced.
-As the melt passes through the other side of the plate, it is formed to its desired shape.
-The plastic extruder continuously produces a web of plastic channels until no resin is left inside the barrel.
+The molten resin then flows through the shaping die, a metal plate with a hole that matches the profile of the desired plastic channel.
+As the resin exits the die, it takes on the intended shape.
+The plastic extruder continuously produces a web of plastic channels until all the resin in the barrel is used up.

-The web is then pulled from the extruder and is cut into individual plastic channels.
-Finally, the plastic channels will then undergo inspection, quality checking, and packaging.
+The web is then pulled from the extruder and cut into individual plastic channels.
+These channels undergo inspection, quality checking, and packaging before they are ready for distribution.

 Coextrusion